 Adams County Lake Quality

-Adams County's 20 graded lakes fall in the moderate-density bracket for Wisconsin.
+Adams County's 19 graded lakes fall in the moderate-density bracket for Wisconsin.
 The county-level average smooths over real differences — a single agricultural watershed near the southwest corner can pull the average down even if the rest of the county runs clean.
-On average, Adams County lakes grade an A. That puts it near the top of the Wisconsin county ranking.
+With an average grade of B, Adams County sits comfortably above the Wisconsin median.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Parker Lake (A); the most-stressed is Mason Lake (D).
+The cleanest lake on the books is Deep Lake (A); the most-stressed is Mason Lake (F).

 Quick Answers for Adams County

 Planning a trip?
-Check special fishing regulations for Parker Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Deep Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (8)